dushan-ranasinghage/react-auth-with-azure-ad/README.md

   - Basic React Knowledge (Just for further development 😊 )

 In additionally, you can also:
-  - Get the user image
+  - Get the user image of the outlook from MSGraph API
-  - Get the user details
+  - Get the user details from MSGraph API

+##### Tips
+  - The Directory ID and tenant both equal.
+  - clientId is equal to the Application ID.

 ### Installation